Did you know?

 Lanning scored an unbeaten century in just her second match for the Southern Stars against England in 2011.

-Meg Lanning is a superstar of women’s cricket.
-Despite her young age, the Commonwealth Bank Southern Stars captain has made a big impact at both domestic and international level.
+Meg Lanning is a cricket superstar.
+From a young age, Meg has made big a huge impact at both domestic and international level.

 Lanning took over as full-time ODI captain in 2014, after leading the T20 side earlier that year and filling in with the 50-over side in Jodie Fields’ absence due to injury.
-She went on to lead the Southern Stars to a clean sweep of Pakistan in both ODI and T20 series.
+She went on to lead Australia to a clean sweep of Pakistan in both ODI and T20 series.